vector-index-bench/vibe/README.md

 ./plot.sh --help
 ```

+> [!TIP]
-You can also use [uv](https://docs.astral.sh/uv/) to directly run `export_results.py` and `plot.py` without building the container image if preferable.
+> You can also use [uv](https://docs.astral.sh/uv/) to directly run `export_results.py` and `plot.py` without building the container image if preferable.
 The arguments for these scripts are the same as above.

 ### Creating datasets from scratch